By Gadjo Cardenas Sevilla

 Seeing as how international roaming is problematic and costly, Google Fi ensures customers can use their number and service wherever they travel without the anxiety of incurring monumental roaming charges.

-Google Fi is still quite limited in terms of availability.
-The coverage is US-only for now and while the latest Pixel smartphones offer all the features including seamless switching between networks, other devices like the iPhone or OnePlus phones may not easily unlock all the features.
+Google-Fi is is US-only for now and while the latest Pixel smartphones offer all the features including seamless switching between networks, other devices like the iPhone or OnePlus phones may not easily unlock all the features.

 Still, Google Fi brings brave new thinking to what a mobile carrier can offer.
 That Google makes its own smartphones and now runs its own carrier service is nothing short of remarkable and it can offer unique services and experiences for users without gouging them.